 Have any of our listeners ordered their Emotiv Insight?
 Do you have the android app?
 What do you think?
 We’d love to hear about your experiences.

-Tagsai amazon apple apple watch ar arg augmented Reality cloud coffee drones emotiv epredator facebook foursquare game games gamestorming gamification google google glass ibm ingress Iot kickstarter Lego maps microsoft Minecraft mobile nasa pokemon pokemon go privacy security serious games simpsons social star wars switchpoint techcrunch twitter virtual reality vr waze wearables
+Tagsai amazon apple apple watch ar arg augmented Reality big data cloud drones emotiv epredator facebook foursquare game games gamification gaming google google glass ibm ingress Iot kickstarter Lego maps microsoft Minecraft mobile nasa pokemon pokemon go privacy security serious games simpsons social star wars switchpoint techcrunch twitter virtual reality vr waze wearables